-The first plans for developing a Doomernik Dragon were laid in 1994.
-In 1996, the actual development of this unique Dragon class yacht began.
-After accurately measuring and documenting existing Dragons, slowly but surely the dream became reality.
-Nothing was spared to develop the most rigid, most beautiful and fastest Dragon in the world.
-In short, a new Doomernik Dragon is the culmination of a long-term development process.
+This winter we have spend a lot of time scanning existing Dragon hull shapes.
+It was very inetersting to have a closer look at the recently acquired Pederen and Theussen hull form 1959. one of the 'magic'hulls with a special shape.
+The end result is a complete new hull shape with an improved performance. we also further fine tuned our laminate schedule for both hull and deck to further improve our already renowned hull stifness!
 Every Doomernik Dragon 'sits' in the mould for 4,5 weeks! the process of laminating the super stiff hull takes time. layer by layer with slow curing vinylesther resin ensuring an exact shape without shrinkage.
 The inner mould encorporates the reinforcement of the keel, the bulkheads, watertight side compartments that are in fact long stringers to further stiffen the hull.
 This inner moulding is glued into the hull using positioning frames when the hull is still in the hullmould. this to ensure the hull shape after she is lifted out of the hull mould.
+From 2020 we can offer a high floor version as alternative.
 A fantastic teak deck, incredible mahogany frames and a stylish mahogany cockpit.
 Or alternatively, a stiff fibreglass deck.
 All unique details, characterized by quality finishing.
 Piece for piece, these are the attributes of a Doomernik Dragon, unique among its peers, and offering incomparable quality.
 You can also have your Doomernik Dragon finished according to your exact requirements, wishes and dreams.
 The end result speaks for itself!
-From 2015 you have the choice for a low or high cockpit floor.
+Spinnaker hoist can be from a shute in the bow or a cockpit hoist setup.
 Your Doomernik Dragon can be fitted out with our standard layout or to your exact specifications.

 For over seventy years, the Dragon has been a symbol of performance, competitiveness, timeless elegance and unmistakable classical beauty.
 The tradition is reborn with Doomernik Dragon.
 Doomernik Dragons is responsible for a complete new design of a Dragon class yacht.
 Within the framework of the demands, standards and regulations imposed on the Dragon class, we have developed a Dragon that distinguishes itself in terms of quality, speed, compactness, safety and sailing comfort.
 The combination of advanced computer technology, top nautical architects and professional boat builders results in more than a perfect, innovative Dragon design.